-- The Company submits its tax declarations regularly and in a timely manner to the respective authority. - The Company submits its tax declaration before the end of April of each year, as sanctioned by the Income Tax Law no. 91 of 2005 and tax expenses are due and paid annually based on the Company's business. - Inspection of the Company's records for years 2010-2014 has been carried out and to be settled with tax authority.
+- The Company submits its income tax returns regularly and at the legal period to the competent tax authority. - The Company submits its income tax returns before the end of April of each year, as per by the Corporate Tax Law no. 91 of 2005 and tax is accrued and paid on annual basis for the Company's activities. - The Tax Authority has inspected the Company for the years 2010 till 2016 and the settlement was made with the Tax Authority.